Become a Pet-Centered Practice

 goodwill, better clients and

-happier, better behaved patients It's nearly impossible
+It's nearly impossible

-to charge for giving behavior
+to charge enough for giving behavior

 advice.
 There just isn't enough